square/workflow/docs/userguide/core-workflow.md

-# Workflow Core: Workflow

-## The Role of a Workflow
+# The Role of a Workflow

 `Workflow` is a protocol (in Swift) and interface (in Kotlin) that defines the contract for a single node in the workflow hierarchy.